-Regardless of whether we are talking about GDPR, HIPAA, PCI-DSS or any other data protection regulation, they all require some form of data access governance program.
+Regardless of whether we are talking about GDPR, HIPPA, PCI-DSS or any other data protection regulation, they all require some form of data access governance program.
 A DAG program is required to ensure that organizations know what data they store, and the reasons why they are storing it.
 They are required to know where their sensitive data is located, who has access to it, and the type of access they have.
 DAG is typically broken into three parts: people, process and technology.

 This includes training staff members to ensure that they understand their role in protecting the sensitive data they interact with.
 It also requires appointing a qualified security team who’s role is to assist the relevant stakeholders in accessing their data easily and securely.